kisira/collatz/formalisation/readme.txt

 Every .v file has been made stand-alone to the extent possible and there may be facts that are proven more than once throughout the different sections.

-Below is an overview of the fomalisation:
+Please review Appendix H Formalisation Index of the paper for an index of the formalisation proofs.